daytonhaney/soupsandwich2022/README.md

-# python-for-school
+# CMIS120 Python Intro to Problem Solving and Algorithms
-# no global variables allowed...kinda
+no global variables allowed...kinda
-# Using github to follow + track cmis120 intro to algorithms and problem solving using
+Using github to follow + track cmis120 intro to algorithms and problem solving using

-# we use the python idle to write and execute python code ....
+we use the python idle to write and execute python code ....

+no discussion on classes